Gulfs

 Gulf of Trieste Facts: The Adriatic’s Northern Tip

-Photo Gulf of Trieste: Seascape
+Photo Gulf Of Trieste: Seascape

 The Gulf of Trieste is a unique body of water located at the northernmost tip of the Adriatic Sea, bordered by Italy to the north and Slovenia to the east.
 This shallow basin has an average depth of only 18 meters, making it an important fishing ground for the surrounding communities.
 The gulf’s calm waters and picturesque coastline make it a popular destination for sailing and water sports enthusiasts.
 The stunning views and tranquil atmosphere attract visitors from near and far, seeking to experience the natural beauty and recreational opportunities that the Gulf of Trieste has to offer.